MarkusBordihn/BOs-Advancements-Tracker/README.md

 ### How can I adjust the position and size of the widget❓

-You can adjust this settings in the config with percentage values.
+You can adjust the position in the config, most of the settings are updated live.
-E.g. left = 1 means 100% from left, 0.01 means 1% from left.
+Other settings may need a client restart before showing up correctly.

 ### Is this mod compatible with Better Advancements❓